deepakmaroo/IBEX/docs/source/developers_manual/backend_development/backend_development_introduction.rst

 * endpoints – Defines all HTTP API endpoints.
 This layer is strictly limited to request handling and routing, and does not contain any business logic.
 * core – Serves as an abstraction layer between the endpoints and data_sources layers.
 Its primary role is to decouple application logic from specific data source implementations, enabling interchangeability.
 May include minimal logic when necessary.
 * data_sources – Implements the core application logic.
-This layer is responsible for all communication with IDSes and constructs the JSON responses returned to clients.
+This layer is responsible for all communication with data sources (IMAS-Python) and constructs the JSON responses returned to frontend.

 Endpoints discovering and testing
 -----------------------------------

-One explore the available endpoints of the IBEX server by visiting the `/docs` page of the application.
+One can explore the available endpoints of the IBEX server by visiting the `/docs` page of the application.
 This is an auto-generated Swagger UI that allows to:

 * Browse available API endpoints
 * Test requests and responses